Inclusion by Design

 Building communities that inspire collaboration, creativity, and belonging

-Inclusion isn’t a box to tick—it’s a mindset that should shape every decision in workspace design.
-Too often, accessibility or neurodiversity considerations are added later, as reactive fixes.
-Instead, we need to design for diversity upfront, ensuring spaces work for everyone.
+Inclusion isn’t a box to tick – it’s a mindset that should shape every decision in workspace design.
+Too often, accessibility or neurodiversity considerations are added retrospectively, as reactive fixes.
+Instead, we should design for diversity upfront, ensuring spaces work for everyone.

 Date